tasxatzial/search-engine-trec-fair-ranking-19/README.md

 It was built to index and query the collection of documents from the 2019 [TREC Fair Ranking Track](https://fair-trec.github.io/).
 The entire collection consists of 47 million articles, total size 108GB.
 The collection indexed was the one released on 2019-01-31.

-Other releases may or may not work with this engine and may require a few modifications.

 ## Features

 * Three retrieval models: Boolean, Vector Space, Okapi.